fabianfassnacht/treespeciesclassification/README.md

 	pca_ras2 <- pca_ras[[1:30]]
 	trainval_pca2 <- extract(pca_ras2, ref)

 Then we run the feature selection algorithm VSURF.
 This algorithm is based on Random Forest and in some of our recent studies it performed quite well.
-Some more detailed descriptions on VSURF can be found in the second Tutorial of this module.
+Some more detailed descriptions on VSURF can be found in Genuer, R., Poggi, J.-M., Tuleau-Malot, C., 2015.
+VSURF: an r package for VariableSelection using random forests.
+R J. R Found.
+Statist.
+Comput.
+7 (2), 19–33.
 Be aware that I set the option **parallel** to TRUE and **ncores** = 3.
 This means in this case, R will use 3 CPUs/cores to run the algorithm.
 In case your computer only has one core/CPU, you have to set parallel to FALSE.
 If you do not know how many cores your computer has, you can also try to run the code and if it fails, you can reduce the number of cores or deactivate the **parallel** setting.

 	vsurf_pca <- VSURF(trainval_pca2, as.factor(treespec), ntree=500, parallel = T, ncores = 3)